DIYgod/RSSHub/docs/en/joinus/new-rss/start-code.md

 ### Getting data from the web page

-Now that we have the user input, we can use it to make a request to the web page.
+Once we have the user input, we can use it to make a request to the web page.
 In most of the cases, you will need to use got from `@/utils/got`(a customised [got](https://www.npmjs.com/package/got) wrapper) to make HTTP requests.
 You can read the [got documentation](https://github.com/sindresorhus/got/tree/v11#usage) for more information.

 First, we will make an HTTP GET request to the API and load the returned HTML into cheerio.